 The continual support of my family, friends, members and staff has helped me accomplish my goals.
 I have had many transitional employment jobs through Club Nova.
 I have worked at General Vitamins, which ships its product from store to post office.
 I worked at UNC mail room sorting mail for the university and hospital.
 My third job was at American Builders Mortgage Co. where I hand addressed envelopes.
 I also worked for Mental Health of America in Orange County performing clerical work.
 My fifth job was at Chapel Hill Visitors Bureau.
 Another accomplishment that Club Nova helped me obtain was my G.E.D.
 After being out of school for 19 years I passed my G.E.D. exam with average and above scores.

-Currently I volunteer my time in the Club Nova Thrift Shop.
-I have worked my way from a few hours a week to 2 hours a day Monday-Friday.
-I also sell tickets for breakfast in the main house.
+In the past, I volunteered my time in the Club Nova Thrift Shop.
+I worked my way from a few hours a week to 2 hours a day Monday-Friday.
+I also sold tickets for breakfast in the main house.

 I still experience anxiety and can have delusions.
 I get psychiatric help with counseling combined with prescription medicine.
 It helps me manage symptoms and keeps me with a clear conscience.

-Since I have been an active member (19 years) I have become more sociable.
+Since 1997, I have been an active member and have become more sociable.
 I feel members understand and accept me.
 It also helps that other members share similar ways of coping with their illness.

 With Club Nova as a part of my life, I have not needed hospitalization for the past 12 years.
 I no longer feel caught in a raging storm of being cast out or apart from, but a part of something greater than myself.